MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-mac-sso-extension-plugin.md

 ##### Clear macOS TLS Inspection Cache

-If you had issues with associated domains and have allow-listed domains in your on-device TLS inspection tool, then it might take some time for Apple's associated domain validation cache to be invalidated.
+If you have issues with associated domains and have allow-listed domains in your on-device TLS inspection tool, then it may take some time for Apple's associated domain validation cache to be invalidated.
 Unfortunately, there're no deterministic steps that re-trigger associated domain re-validation on all machines, but there're a few things that can be attempted.

 You can run following commands to reset the device's cache: